Nonye2K3/chia/FAQ.md

 # What are the plans for the project and what are its tokenomics?

 This is the Repository FAQ which focuses on how to use the software.
-For lots more on the motivations, technology, and plans for the project we suggest you read the [Project FAQ](https://www.chia.net/faq/).
-We have also released our [Business Whitepaper](https://www.chia.net/2021/02/10/chia-businesss-whitepaper.html) that goes into details of both the tokenomics, the pre-farm, and our go to market strategy.
+We have released our [Business Whitepaper](https://www.chia.net/2021/02/10/chia-businesss-whitepaper.html) that goes into details of both the tokenomics, the pre-farm, and our go to market strategy.
+Additionally you read the [Project FAQ](https://www.chia.net/faq/).

 # What is a VDF/proof of time?